Updated: June 14, 2018

 So how does this affect prices?

 If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
 As you might assume, older air conditioners could more frequently experience leaks and need repairs.
-Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
-Prices have only gone up due to scarcity.
+Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
+Prices have only increased due to scarcity.

 Remember that in order to obtain R22, you must be an EPA-certified technician.
-So, the typical homeowner is unable to purchase a cylinder themselves.
-Plus, there are some strict regulations now on how refrigerant should be reclaimed and recycled, which increases expenses.
+So, the average homeowner is unable to purchase a cylinder themselves.
+Plus, there are some strict regulations now on how refrigerant is reclaimed and recycled, which increases expenses.
 This fee is passed on to the homeowner as companies must cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, how does this impact you?